ChristianVillalba/react_managing_a_component_tree/README.md

   *  Ternary Operators
   *  Event Handling and
   *  Using State
+  *  Arrow Statement
 * How state is handled across the app and components
+  *  An Idividual Component  changing its Parent Component
+     *  Component from ToDoItem.jsx changing the items Array in App.jsx